-The market price of our common stock has been and may continue to be volatile.
-The market price of our common stock may fluctuate significantly in response to numerous factors, many of which are beyond our control, including:
+The market price of our common stock has been and may continue to be volatile, particularly in light of the macroeconomic uncertainty created by the COVID-19 pandemic.
+The market price of our common stock may fluctuate significantly in response to numerous factors, many of which are beyond our control and some of which will be impacted by the COVID-19 pandemic and the resulting shelter-in-place restrictions, including:

-- overall performance of the equity markets; - actual or anticipated fluctuations in our revenue and other operating results; - changes in the financial projections we may provide to the public or our failure to meet these projections; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - acquisitions, strategic partnerships, joint ventures, or capital commitments; - recruitment or departure of key personnel; - $\bullet \quad \hbox{ the economy as a whole and market conditions in our industry;}\\$
+- actual or anticipated fluctuations in our revenue and other operating results; - changes in the financial projections we may provide to the public or our failure to meet these projections; - overall performance of the equity markets; - · recruitment or departure of key personnel; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - · sales of shares of our common stock by us or our stockholders; - · sales of large blocks of our stock relative to the size of our public float;

-- negative publicity related to the real or perceived quality or security of our platform, as well as the failure to timely launch new products and services that gain market acceptance; - rumors and market speculation involving us or other companies in our industry and/or other industries; - announcements by us or our competitors of new or terminated products or services, commercial relationships, or significant technical innovations; - · new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - lawsuits threatened or filed against us or our key personnel, litigation involving our industry, or both, or lawsuits threatened or filed against our users relating to their use of our platform; - · developments or disputes concerning our or other parties' products, services, or intellectual property rights; - changes in accounting standards, policies, guidelines, interpretations, or principles; - political changes or events, such as Brexit or U.S. government shutdowns; - · other events or factors, including those resulting from war, incidents of terrorism, or responses to these events; - · sales of shares of our common stock by us or our stockholders; and - sales of large blocks of our stock relative to the size of our public float.
+- acquisitions, strategic partnerships, joint ventures, or capital commitments; - the economy as a whole and market conditions in our industry; - negative publicity related to the real or perceived quality or security of our platform, as well as the failure to timely launch new products and services that gain market acceptance; - · rumors and market speculation involving us or other companies in our industry and/or other industries; - announcements by us or our competitors of new or terminated products or services, commercial relationships, or significant technical innovations; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business, including those governing worker classification, taxation of workers, or withholding and remitting taxes on income or earnings; - lawsuits threatened or filed against us or our key personnel, litigation involving our industry, or both, or lawsuits threatened or filed against our users relating to their use of our platform; - developments or disputes concerning our or other parties' products, services, or intellectual property rights; - changes in accounting standards, policies, guidelines, interpretations, or principles; - · political changes or events, such as Brexit or U.S. government shutdowns; and - other events or factors, including those resulting from war, incidents of terrorism, or responses to these events.

 In addition, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
-Stock prices of many companies, and technology companies in particular, have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies.
+Stock prices of many companies, and technology companies in particular, have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies and are attributable, in part to outside factors such as the COVID-19 pandemic and its impact on the global economy.
 In the past, stockholders have instituted securities class action litigation following periods of market volatility.
 If we were to become involved in securities litigation, it could subject us to substantial costs, divert resources and the attention of management from our business, and adversely affect our business.